The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Results

-To gain additional insight on the meaning of higher order structure, we conducted an analysis in which we systematically evaluated for differences in word usage by publications as a function of the distribution of Betti numbers for their fields and years of publication.
-We tokenized words within abstracts of the USPTO dataset, classifying words by their parts of speech.
+To gain additional insight on the meaning of higher-order structure, we conducted an analysis in which we evaluated for differences in word usage by publications as a function of the distribution of Betti numbers for their fields and years of publication.
+We tokenized words within abstracts of the USPTO dataset, classifying them by their parts of speech.
 See the Supplemental Materials for more information.

-Using these data, we then evaluated for differences in word usage.
 For each part of speech $\times$ token, we computed the Spearman rank correlation between the number of patents using each part of speech $\times$ token, by subfield $\times$ year observations, separately for the four Betti dimensions.
 Table \ref{table:AbstractWords} reports a subset of the results of this analysis, showing the top 10 lemmas with the largest (positive) and statistically significant (p<0.05) Spearman rank correlation by part of speech and Betti dimension.
 To minimize noise, we limit our reporting to lemmas that appeared in the abstracts of at least at least 1000 patents across the entire sample.
-We found similar results (not reported, but available on request from the authors) using more complex models, including those that adjust for field and year effects.
-We also replicated our analysis using patent titles (rather than abstracts) and found similar patterns to those reported here.
+We found similar results (not reported, but available upon request) using more complex models, including those with adjustment for field and year.
+We also replicated our analysis using patent titles (rather than abstracts) and found similar patterns.